Child Abuse (non-sexual) - prosecution guidance

-In the case of R v Wilson EWCA Crim 2544 the circumstances of whether a child had put herself in a position of harm was the issue in that it had been initially suggested that the child had been a "predator".
-The Court of Appeal disagreed and far from it being any mitigation that, on the offender's account, the victim had initiated what happened, it was in fact to be taken as an aggravating factor as the defendant had taken advantage of the victim's vulnerability.
+In the case of R v Wilson EWCA Crim 2544 it was argued in mitigation that the child victim (aged under 13) had initiated the defendant’s sexual activity with her.
+The Court of Appeal disagreed and concluded that it was far from a mitigating feature.
+The Court of Appeal determined that it was an aggravating feature that, on the offender's account, the victim had initiated what happened on the basis that the defendant had taken advantage of the victim's vulnerability.

 The aims of the Notices are as follows:

 - To reduce repeat incidences of such children being missing from the care of those responsible for their welfare.